aman400/GradleBotPlugin/README.md

 ## Tasks and usage

-**pullCode** Task fetches the latest code from the github Repo and checkout to the specified `bot.config.branch`.
+**pullCode** Task fetches the latest code from the github Repo and checkout to the specified `bot.config.git.branch`.
-`bot.credentials` are mandatory for fetching the latest code from branch.
+`bot.config.git.credentials` are mandatory for fetching the latest code from branch.
 ```bash
 ./gradlew pullCode
 ```